Fragility of surface states in non-Wigner Dyson topological insulators: Spectral-flow: Boundary perspective

 In the literature, topological properties that are robust to the addition of trivial bands are called ``stable''.
 The sensitivity of the minimal model to the addition of bands, \emph{i.e.}, the opening of gaps and the disruption of spectral flow, should therefore be considered a manifestation of ``unstable'' or ``fragile'' topology: the conclusion is that minimal models are insufficient to fathom the full spectrum of phenomenologies displayed by the surfaces of three-dimensional AIII insulators.

 Although the concrete worked-out example here is for an AIII insulator with winding number $\nu=1$, the general conclusion about the fragility of the spectrum-wide protection of the surface bands in a minimal effective $2 \times 2$ theory equally applies to higher winding numbers.
-A $2 \times 2$ surface theory with a winding number larger than one may be realized as a nodal point involving higher powers of the momentum $\vk$ or by having multiple nodal points at different locations in reciprocal space.
-In either case, the restriction to two-component spinors precludes the interruption of the surface states by a spectral or mobility gap.
+A $2 \times 2$ surface theory with a winding number larger than one may be realized as a nodal point involving higher powers of the momentum $\vk$ \cite{SWQC-CI} or by having multiple nodal points at different locations in reciprocal space.
+In either case, the combination of chiral symmetry and the restriction to two-component spinors precludes the interruption of the surface states by a spectral or mobility gap.

 Below Eq.~\eqref{eq:HA1}, we linked the absence of intrinsic UV regularization of effective surface theories to the presence of a winding number.
-It is interesting to observe that the isolation of detached surface band introduces another invariant, namely a two-dimensional surface Chern number.
+It is interesting to observe that the isolation of a detached surface band introduces another invariant, namely a two-dimensional surface Chern number~\cite{alexandradinata2021,lapierre2021}.
 Describing the momentum space topology of the band through the map $\vk\to |\alpha_\vk\rangle$, where $\vk$ runs through the two-dimensional Brillouin zone, and $|\alpha_\vk\rangle$ are the positive energy states of the finite band indicted in Fig.~\ref{fig:Aboundary}b, we define the Berry curvature

 and from it the Chern number,